navis-org/navis/docs/api.md

 ### Cytoscape API

+!!! warning Deprecated
+    The Cytoscape API is depcrecated and will be removed in a future version of {{ navis }}.

 Functions to use [Cytoscape](https://cytoscape.org) via the cyREST API.

-Not imported at top level!
-Must be imported explicitly:
+_Not imported at top level!
+Must be imported explicitly:_

 ```python
 from navis.interfaces import cytoscape